AJamesPhillips/DataCurator/app/frontend/README.md

 2. open the console
 3. call the function `run_tests()`

-### npm run build
+### Build and deploy

-Builds the app for production to the `build/` folder.
+Ensure you are in `app/frontend` then run `npm run build` which builds the app for production to the `app/frontend/dist/` folder.

-It correctly bundles Preact in production mode and optimizes the build for the best performance.
+rm -rf ../../../data-curator-build/app/* ../../../data-curator-build/assets/*
+cp -r dist/* ../../../data-curator-build/

 # Dev